 I have enjoyed all of my teaching experiences but, as a public school teacher, politics sometimes proved an obstacle to creating the type of community and experiences I longed to offer children; my approach could only extend as far as the boundaries of my own classroom.
 I had been researching about democratic education, and I discovered Pono.
 Pono is a democratic learning community where all members have a voice and students have a right to learn in the ways that work best for them.
 At Pono I have found a home where my awareness of and respect for children’s multifaceted nature is shared.
 Here I can move forward, striving to apply my whole self to nurturing the whole child, in a connected, like-minded community.
 I’m so happy to be a part of Pono!

-I hold a BA in Biology, an M.Ed in Science Education and an Ed.D. in International Educational Development with a specialization in Peace Education.
+I hold a BA in biology, an M.Ed in science education, and an Ed.D. in international educational development with a specialization in peace education.
 I was drawn to my concentration in peace education since I believe strongly that education can transform the world and that educators must work for peace and justice.
-If we provide children with holistic, cooperative and interdisciplinary learning experiences, they learn the underlying core values of peace education: Humane Relationship, Global Citizenship and Planetary Stewardship.
+If we provide children with holistic, cooperative, and interdisciplinary learning experiences, they learn the underlying core values of peace education: humane relationships, global citizenship, and planetary stewardship.

 I started my career as a middle and high school science teacher, teaching in Seattle, Ithaca, and New York City.
-After completing my doctorate at Columbia University (Teachers College), I was an assistant professor for five years at Adelphi University then Fordham University where I taught courses in science education, educational philosophy, psychology, sociology, and curriculum development.
-Needing to feel more connected to education “on the ground”, I then served as the Executive Director of the not-for-profit Salvadori Center for five years, transforming it into one of the leading math and science organizations in New York City public schools.
+After completing my doctorate at Columbia University (Teachers College), I was an assistant professor for five years at Adelphi University.
+I later taught courses in science education, educational philosophy, psychology, sociology, and curriculum development at Fordham University.
+Needing to feel more connected to education “on the ground,” I then served as the Executive Director of the not-for-profit Salvadori Center for five years, transforming it into one of the leading math and science organizations in New York City public schools.

 Believing that I needed to do more for my Northern Manhattan community, I founded Storefront Science in 2012 to bring my love of exploration to the children and teachers of NYC.
 I believe in play…and think lots of science can be learned by playing.